HuijiaoLuo/2026EnergyHacks_WeDoWind/README.md

 The hybrid result is important because it demonstrated that temporal regime structure matters.

 However, it should not be interpreted as a standalone result of my physics model.
-The teammate prediction supplied both the change-point structure and the relative state-to-state yaw amplitudes.
+Daniel's prediction supplied both the change-point structure and the relative state-to-state yaw amplitudes.
 My contribution in this experiment was the long-term absolute re-centering.

 This experiment is kept in the repository because it is an important part of the modelling history and because it motivated the next independent model.